seoulstice/bike_share/README.md

 ### User Experience and Conventions

-* Use Sinatra and ERB templates to render views to create, read, update, and delete resources using restful routes and appropriate HTTP verbs
+* Use Sinatra and ERB templates to render views to create, read, update, and delete resources using RESTful routes and appropriate HTTP verbs
 * Use Sinatra and ERB templates to display a dashboard not related to a specific resource saved in the database
 * Use HTML and CSS to create a user experience that allows users to comfortably navigate a site